cloudify-cosmo/vagrant-automation-machines/README.md

 ```

 would expose environment variable `VERSION` with value `1.0.0` in the guest machine.

+## Environment Variables Feature Option 2
+When installing vagrant-automation-machines with npm, you can use ```vagrant-automation-machines-setup``` command which copies the vagrantfile of a specific cloud.
+This command expect 2 arguments:
+--cloud / -c ===> (string) representing the cloud directory to copy
+--args / -a ===> (array) representing the list of arguments to inject to the vagrantfile that will be available in the provision script.

+args command edits the vagrantfile to add the arguments after copying it.

+example: ```vagrant-automation-machines-setup --cloud aws --args Arg1 Arg2 Arg3```

+Make sure the arguments are declared as environment variables before running 'vagrant up'.

+The arguments will be injected by vagrant args feature, and will be accessed by $ variables, where $1 = Arg1 ; $2 =Arg2 ; $3 = Arg3...

 ## How to copy files from guest to host